Freiling87/BunnyMod/Notes - Ideas.md

 Roamers
 	Random.InitState - is this behavior?
 Havent' looked yet
 # Ideas

+## Unsorted
+- Diminutive: Option to hide in Trash Can

 ## Classes
 ### Drug Dealer
 - Death to Snitches - Cops will ignore your Pusher attempts.
 You may attempt to sell to them, but failure will turn them hostile.